What could be done with the site?

 By December, the council will agree a clear Development Plan for the site, which will also address how to provide public access to the site’s ‘Village Green’ land.

 What are the next steps?

-The council is inviting the community to contribute their ideas to the Plan for the site.
+The council is discussing ideas with organisations such as the South Downs National Park and the Wildlife Trust, as well as inviting the community to contribute further ideas to the Plan for the site.